MarkRathbone/Generations/README.md

 List of contents and what it is.

-Nier: Simple Bash shell script that emulates the NieR: Automata Installation Screen in Bash.
+NieR.sh: Simple Bash shell script that emulates the NieR: Automata Installation Screen in Bash.
+NieR.py: A port of the above bash script to Python. bananas.py: Class work demonstrating usage of variables, loops and lists.